Mental Health Facilities Rockford, IL

 Rosecrance Belvidere Clinic - 18.3 miles from Rockford, IL

 Rosecrance Belvidere Clinic is a mental health center in Belvidere, Illinois, located at 915 Alexandra Drive, 61008 zip code.
-Rosecrance Belvidere Clinic provides outpatient treatment and telemedicine/telehealth.
-Rosecrance Belvidere Clinic offers cognitive behavioral therapy, group therapy and behavior modification to adults and seniors 65 or older.
-Rosecrance Belvidere Clinic also supports people with trauma, people with serious mental illness and people with PTSD.
-More services available at Rosecrance Belvidere Clinic include suicide prevention services, case management and family psychoeducation.
+Rosecrance Belvidere Clinic provides telemedicine/telehealth and outpatient treatment.
+Rosecrance Belvidere Clinic offers activity therapy, behavior modification and trauma therapy to adults and seniors 65 or older.
+Rosecrance Belvidere Clinic also supports people with PTSD, people with serious mental illness and people with trauma.
+More services available at Rosecrance Belvidere Clinic include case management, suicide prevention services and family psychoeducation.

 Learn More